martinbasa-stack/trading-bot/README.md

 * Live status logs
 * Manage settings

-Username and password are configured in `settings.json`.
+Username and password are configured and encrypted `credentials.json`.

 ---